jim-schwoebel/allie/datasets/readme.md

 * [The Emotional Voices Database](https://github.com/numediart/EmoV-DB) - various emotions with 5 voice actors (amused, angry, disgusted, neutral, sleepy).

 ### NeuroLex datasets
+* [JamesVM dataset]() - 170,000+ voicemails left for loved ones around key events like anniversaries or birthdays.
+1,000 of these files are annotated.
 * [MHA dataset]() - 350 self-reported patients with voice tasks and PHQ-9 depression labels.
 * [YouTube disease dataset]() - >30 people in each category using YouTube videos (audio only).
 * [Voiceome dataset]() - working on creating the world's largest dataset to tie voice information to health traits.